This post was updated on August 11, 2018.

 When you turn on a light switch, plug in your toaster and charge your smartphone, you use energy.
 And all that energy comes from one or a combination of several sources.
 Historically, those sources were fossil fuels—coal and natural gas.
 But today, clean and low-emissions energy sources—solar, wind, bioenergy, nuclear, hydroelectric are booming—are booming, thanks to competition and a greater awareness of climate pollution fossil fuels emit.

 And not only are U.S. clean tech industries booming, they’re also hiring.
-According to a recent U.S. Department of Energy report, published in January, clean tech jobs are now accounting for a larger proportion of energy industry jobs than ever before.
-Of the 1.9 million jobs available in the energy sector, 748,547 are available in clean tech—mainly in solar and wind.
-The fastest growing occupation in America is wind turbine service technician, a job with a projected growth rate of 108% from 2014 to 2024, according to the U.S. Department of Labor.
+According to a recent U.S. Department of Energy report, clean tech jobs are now accounting for a larger proportion of energy industry jobs than ever before.
+Of the 1.9 million jobs available in the energy sector, 753,315 are available in clean tech—mainly in solar and wind.
+The fastest growing occupation in America is solar photovoltaic installers, a job with a projected growth rate of 105% from 2016 to 2026, according to the U.S. Department of Labor.
 That’s of all jobs in all industries in the entire country!

 Clean tech jobs are accessible to all types of people with all types of education levels.
 Have you considered a career in the clean tech sector?
 Here’s what you need to know about some of the fastest-growing jobs: